uga-libraries/xml-transformations/README.md

 ## Overview

-Python scripts for working with XML, including transforming the data to CSVs, to EAD, and update values.
+Python scripts for working with XML, including transforming the data to CSVs, to EAD, and updating element values.
 These were quickly developed for a one-time use, and are retained as a starting point for future scripts.

-See also the FITS to preservation.xml transformation in [General AIP script](https://github.com/uga-libraries/general-aip)
+See also the FITS to preservation.xml transformation in the [General AIP script](https://github.com/uga-libraries/general-aip).

 ## Getting Started